 The Willerslev group’s findings and conclusions were published online June 18, 2015 by the journal Nature.
 In their summary, the scientists wrote that Kennewick Man is closer to modern Native Americans than to any other population worldwide.
 Through comparison to DNA samples provided by two members of the Colville Confederated Tribes, whose reservation borders the river about 250 miles upstream of the place where Kennewick Man’s bones were found, the researchers concluded that several native American groups descend from a population closely related to that of Kennewick Man, and that the strongest link among the available samples for comparison was to the modern Colville tribal members.
 The scientists debunk the original cranial analyses, saying it’s not possible on that basis alone to affiliate Kennewick Man with any specific population today.
 And so in the language of science, they concluded that Kennewick Man “shows continuity” with modern native Americans over the last 8,000 years and the Colville tribal members “show close affinities” to Kennewick Man or his population.

-According to an April 27, 2016 story in the Seattle Times, now that the Corps has decided, five tribes will work together to bury the remains.
+According to an April 27, 2016 story in the Seattle Times, now that the Corps has decided, five tribes would work together to bury the remains.
 While Willerslev's group found a strong link between Kennewick Man's DNA and that of Colville tribal members, all Columbia Plateau tribes claim a shared ancestry with the ancient skeleton.
-A spokeswoman for the Corps of Engineers said repatriation of the remains will not occur before February 2017.
+In February 2017, 20 years after the initial discovery, dozens of boxes holding the Kennewick Man’s remains were retrieved by nearly 30 members of the Yakama, Umatilla, Nez Perce, Colville and Wanapum tribes.
+The following morning, over 200 members of the same tribes gave him a proper burial in a secret location in the Columbia Basin.